The Importance Of Free: Boost Your Sales By Giving Away Content

 Customers won’t pay for knowledge that’s already free elsewhere.

 That’s not to say sharing your opinion on a common method or writing about how to apply knowledge to a certain type of problem is a bad thing to give away.
-Giving your audience these valuable snippets is the whole purpose of content marketing and will leave them feeling like they’ve got a ton of value for free.
+Giving your audience these valuable snippets is the whole purpose of content marketing and will leave them feeling like they’ve received a ton of value for free.

 However, giving away everything you’ve learned for free while you’re trying to sell a course that teaches the same thing will leave your customers wondering why they should bother with your product.